 Diseases of the thyroid gland occur at the level of increased, decreased or unchanged function.

-Pathologies of this organ are treated promptly or conservatively.
+Pathologies of this organ are treated surgically or conservatively.

-Surgical treatment of the thyroid gland implies partial or complete removal.
+Surgical treatment of the thyroid gland involves partial or complete removal.
 Such interventions are considered manipulations of the highest complexity.

 Indications for thyroid surgery